Experience Oxfordshire For Luxury

 After your punting adventure, enjoy a delicious lunch at the Cherwell Boathouse Restaurant, renowned for its creative cooking.
 Idyllically located on the riverbank, soak up the tranquil atmosphere whilst indulging in fine food and wine.

-After lunch, do some shopping in Westgate Oxford – the city’s newest shopping and entertainment centre – where you will find an eclectic mix of global fashion brands, restaurants, bars and a boutique cinema.
+After lunch, do some shopping in Westgate Oxford – the city’s shopping and leisure centre – where you will find an eclectic mix of global fashion brands, restaurants, bars and a boutique cinema.

 During the afternoon, treat yourself to a tour of The Oxford Artisan Distillery.
 One of the world’s very few craft distilleries, they use ancient heritage grain to create the finest spirits.
 Discover the principles and production processes that make their spirits, from their bespoke copper stills to the grain they grow themselves.
 Finish with a chance to taste their wonderful spirits.

-The Randolph Hotel: The Randolph Hotel is an iconic 5-star hotel in Oxford and offers luxurious accommodation, delicious food and a sensuous spa haven in the heart of this world-famous University City.
+The Randolph Hotel by Graduate Hotels: The Randolph Hotel is an iconic 5-star hotel in Oxford and offers luxurious accommodation, delicious food and a sensuous spa haven in the heart of this world-famous University City.
 Located in Oxford’s city centre, the hotel is a landmark building with elegance and charm aplenty.
-Guests will love the Acanthus Restaurant, serving mouth-watering seasonal dishes prepared by their highly skilled chefs.
+Guests will love the Alice Restaurant, serving mouth-watering seasonal dishes prepared by their highly skilled chefs.

 Day 2 – Bicester Village